a421loop/experimental-monster-and-bandaids/idkwhatthisisbutiwantittoexist.md

 ### the cards?
 Either thoughts I was thinking, things someone had recently said to me or things I was readings this october break

+- made with an ultra strawberry dreams flavour, smugged eye makeup and a need to feel like myself again